Festival Director: Camilla Gürtler

 As assistant: RSC.

-Alongside directing, Roberta is an associate of the Incognito Theatre and National Youth Theatre.
+Alongside directing, Roberta is an associate of the Incognito Theatre, National Youth Theatre and The Mono Box.

 MATTHÍAS TRYGGVI HARALDSSON - Refuge (Iceland)

 Matthías Tryggvi Haraldsson is the author of Refugeand directed the original production in Iceland.

 He graduated with a BA in Theatre and Performance from the Iceland Academy of the Arts, where Refuge was his graduation piece.
 Since then, he has written short plays for both Reykjavik City Theatre and the National Theatre of Iceland, as well as participating in independent productions in Reykjavik.